Kushal1306/Smart-Chatbot-Employment-Website/README.md

 # Smart-Chatbot-Employment-Website
+ An intelligent chatbot built on top of GPT-3.5 to fulfil users’ needs.
+It extracts the intent and entities of user queries and based on them, recommends jobs and events, and retrieves information from the knowledge base using the nearest match approach.
+The model (BERT) was finetuned to extract intent and spacy was used to extract entities of a query.

 The whole methodology is categorised into the below steps: i.e
 <br>
 •	Data collection: collecting different types of queries (data) from various sources and labelling them with the probable intents